hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 dds <- DESeqDataSetFromTximport(txi, sampleTable, ~ condition)
 ```

-Now you have created a DESeq object to proceed with DE analysis as we discussed in the last session!
+Now you have created a DESeq object to proceed with DE analysis you can now complete the DE analysis using methods in the script we ran
+for the counts from STAR.

 ### Resources for R